Updated August 2020

 Hank’s

-If you follow me on Instagram, you know I frequent Hank’s on a monthly basis because I love taking meetings here, working out of the coffee shop, and their half off burger Mondays.
+If you follow me on Instagram, you know I frequent Hank’s on a monthly basis because I love taking meetings here, working out of the coffee shop, beautiful outdoor seating, and their half off burger Mondays.

 What to order: cheeseburger with fries